-Dogs are allowed on the Farm and must be on a lead at all times.
+Dogs are allowed at Mayfield Lavender Farm and must be on a lead at all times.

 Castle Farm Lavender Fields

-2021 update: This year access to the Castle Farm Lavender Fields is only possible with a pre booked ticket.
+2022 update: Access to the Castle Farm Lavender Fields is only possible with a pre booked ticket.
 Tickets will go on sale in late June.

 Castle Farm Lavender Fields is a 300 acre lavender farm, the largest in the UK, located just over an hour from Central London in the stunning countryside of Sevenoaks, Kent.
 In total, Castle Farm is a working farm made up of 1,100 acres also consisting of crops of wheat, barley, rapeseed, hops, apples and pumpkins, along with a grass-fed herd of beef cattle.

 The lavender at Castle Farm starts to bloom in late June, and is harvested for oil in late July.
 Experiences to visit the lavender fields will be available for June and July and include a Lavender Walk and a BYO Lavender Picnic which must be pre-booked on their website.